praga2121/GameReviewSystem_Website/README.md

 3. Start up XAMPP and run Apache and MySQL.

-4. Import the databases (game_website.sql and api_Reviews.sql) into PHPMyAdmin in separate Database folders.
+4. Import the databases (game_website.sql) into PHPMyAdmin.

 5. Lastly to run the site, go to php/config.php file and at the line 2, [$dbServername = "localhost:3306";]//Follow MySQL Port number from your machine.".